ttkorhonen/e3pages/docs/design/3_wrappers.md

 ## Conda recipes

-In the case the management system be `conda`, the wrappers are referred to as *conda recipes*.
+If `conda` is the management system, the wrappers are referred to as *conda recipes*.

 Conda will create a contained build environment, and it will then